bremialrizky/Retail-Dataset---Dummy-Project/README.md

 **3. Business Problem**

-- Bagaimana pola pembelian pelanggan berdasarkan waktu, metode pembayaran, dan lokasi?
+- What are customer purchasing patterns based on time, payment method, and location?

-- Apa faktor-faktor penyebab tingkat cancel order yang tinggi?
+- What are the factors that cause high order cancellation rates?

-- Mengapa retensi pembelian setelah pembelian pertama sangat kecil?
+- Why is purchase retention after the first purchase so small?

-- Apakah pendapatan utama penjualan sangat bergantung pada beberapa kategori produk?
+- Does the main sales revenue depend heavily on a few product categories?

-- Apakah pengiriman produk relatif lama?
+- Is the product delivery relatively long?

 **4. Objective of Analysis**

-- Mengukur business growth (customers, orders, revenue, delivery performance)
+- Measuring business growth (customers, orders, revenue, delivery performance)

-- Mengidentifikasi top contributor products & categories
+- Identify top contributor products & categories

-- Menganalisis customer behavior (time-based order, payment type, city)
+- Analyze customer behavior (time-based order, payment type, city)

-- Mengevaluasi order cancellation behavior
+- Evaluate order cancellation behavior

-- Menerapkan Pareto Analysis untuk efisiensi strategi bisnis
+- Applying Pareto Analysis for business strategy efficiency

 **5. Key Metrics**

 Here are a few of the key insights presented in the interactive dashboard:

-   - Total Customers: 96K (+118% YoY)
+   **- Total Customers:** 96K (+118% YoY)

-   - Total Orders: 99K (+118% YoY)
+   **- Total Orders:** 99K (+118% YoY)

-   - Total Revenue: 1.36B (+122% YoY)
+   **- Total Revenue:** 1.36B (+122% YoY)

-   - Avg Delivery Days: 12.5 hari (lebih cepat dari tahun sebelumnya)
+   **- Avg Delivery Days:** 12.5 days (faster than previous year)

-   - Pareto Sales Contribution: ~78% revenue berasal dari 20% produk
+   **- Pareto Sales Contribution:** ~78% revenue berasal dari 20% produk

 **6. Analysis Highlights**

-- Pertumbuhan bisnis signifikan pada customer, order, dan revenue secara YoY
+- Significant business growth in customers, orders, and revenue on a YoY basis

-- Kategori Toys menjadi kontributor revenue terbesar
+- The Toys category is the largest revenue contributor

-- Pareto Analysis menunjukkan sebagian kecil produk mendominasi penjualan
+- Pareto Analysis shows that a small number of products dominate sales.

-- Order terbanyak terjadi pada jam siang–malam, menandakan peak buying hours
+- Most orders occur during the day and night, indicating peak buying hours.

-- Metode pembayaran credit card paling dominan
+- The most dominant credit card payment method

-- Kota Sao Paulo menjadi penyumbang revenue terbesar
+- The city of Sao Paulo is the largest contributor of revenue

-- Mayoritas pembatalan terjadi sebelum proses delivery, mengindikasikan isu di tahap awal order lifecycle
+- The majority of cancellations occur before the delivery process, indicating issues early in the order lifecycle.

-- Cohort analysis menunjukkan retention menurun seiring waktu, pola umum e-commerce
+- Cohort analysis shows retention declines over time, a common pattern in e-commerce.

   **7. Business Recomendation**

-  - Fokuskan strategi pada top 20% kategori
+  - Focus strategy on top 20% categories

-  - Perbaiki customer retention
+  - Improve customer retention

-  - Kurangi cancel di tahap awal
+  - Reduce cancellations in the early stages

-  - Optimalkan delivery di kota besar
+  - Optimize delivery in big cities

-  - Manfaatkan jam pemesanan puncak
+  - Take advantage of peak booking hours

-  - Dorong metode pembayaran dominan
+  - Encourage dominant payment methods